sifodyas/sifodyas/doc/README.md

     public async registerContainerConfiguration(loader: ILoader) {
         // where you load the whole config/param file of your application.
-        // can be through rollup/webpack
+        // can be through rollup/webpack if you use them
-        // or by calling a remote file
+        // or by calling a remote file, or even a local file in server side execution }
-    }
 }
 ```